eva-kung/CoffeeHut_Frontend/discount_plans.md

 Discounts:
-1. Coffeehut_Wallet transactions are an additional 15% off for LOYAL status members only.
+1. LOYAL status members may checkout with CoffeeHut_Wallet, members gain points from purchases that can be used in their next purchase for a discounted price